 Artnet News has named Amy Yao one of the “10 Most Exciting Artists in the United States Today.”
-Writer Eileen Kinsella notes VSF’s booth at Art Basel Miami Beach 2016 and writes that “the artist focuses on tragedies surrounding manufacturing, contamination and environmental racism.”
+Writer Eileen Kinsella notes Yao’s booth at Art Basel Miami Beach 2016 and writes that, “the artist focuses on tragedies surrounding manufacturing, contamination and environmental racism.”
 Read the full article here

-The New York Times’ T Magazine has included VSF in “The Freshmen: Four Art Basel Miami First-Timers to Know” In the article, writer Kat Herriman speaks about VSF’s booth at Art Basel Miami Beach, featuring works by Amy Yao.
-2016 marks VSF’s first Art Basel Miami Beach, and owner Esther Kim Varet notes that Yao “is an artist who definitely deserves a spotlight moment.”
+The New York Times‘ T magazine has included VSF in “The Freshmen: Four Art Basel Miami First-Timers to Know.”
+In the article, writer Kat Herriman speaks about VSF’s booth at Art Basel Miami Beach 2016 featuring works by Amy Yao.
+2016 marks VSF’s first Art Basel Miami Beach, and owner Esther Kim Varet notes that Yao, “is an artist who definitely deserves a spotlight moment.”
 Read the full article here.

 Purchase the book here.

-Mernet Larsen is interviewed in the Fall 2016 issue of Carla Magazine.
-The article, “Interview With Mernet Larsen,” by Julie Weitz, features an ongoing dialogue about the role of art education, the influence of technology, and the past/present patriarchy.
+Mernet Larsen is interviewed in the Fall 2016 issue of Contemporary Art Review Los Angeles.
+The article—”Interview With Mernet Larsen,” by Julie Weitz—features an ongoing dialogue about the role of art education, the influence of technology, and the past/present patriarchy.
 Mernet is quoted saying, “I do feel the world of digital imaging has awakened, or reawakened, an interest in meta-opticality, an infinite 3D grid, where the viewer is no longer located in a specific viewing position, as on is in conventional representation.”